foxsi/foxsi-smex/idl/docs/spectral_response.md

 oplot, area.energy_kev, area.eff_area_optic_cm2, line=1, thick=3
 al_legend, ['Single module','Three modules'], line=[1,0], thick=3

+The effect of various attenuator states can be included by using the keyword SHUTTER_STATE in the foxsi_get_effective_area routine.
+SHUTTER_STATE can take on the values 0,1,2 as defined by:
+;           shutter_state -
+;               0 no shutter
+;               1 is thin shutter in  (1.0 mm)
+;               2 is thick shutter in	(1.5 mm)

 ;
 ; Example: Determine the FOXSI count spectrum for a specified hard X-ray distribution.